ProtossDragoon/epilinux/README.md

-# Enviroment for Y2 epita exchange students
+# Enviroment for EPITA Y2 PROG class

+This dockerfile might help you to prepare your environment for the Y2 PROG class.

 Open a terminal: